shiyixu45/Slow_Thinking_with_LLMs/README.md

 We are STILL exploring the uncharted territory of o1-like reasoning systems.

 ## News
++ [6 Jan 2025] [**Virgo**](#virgo-a-preliminary-exploration-on-reproducing-o1-like-mllm-report): We develop **Virgo**, a multi-modal slow-thinking reasoning model, based on Qwen2-VL-72B-Instruct, which achieves leading performance on four challenging multi-modal benchmarks.
+We demonstrate that the slow-thinking reasoning ability can be transferred from text to vision.
+We open-source the [model](https://huggingface.co/RUC-AIBOX/Virgo-72B) and training [data](https://github.com/RUCAIBox/Virgo/blob/main/data/numina_llava_special_prompt_5k.json).
 + [3 Jan 2025] [**STILL-Hallucination Mitigation**](#think-more-hallucinate-less-mitigating-hallucinations-via-dual-process-of-fast-and-slow-thinking-report): We propose **HaluSearch**, a framework that integrates tree search algorithms and a dynamic system switch mechanism, inspired by dual process theory, to reduce LLM hallucinations during inference.
 + [22 Dec 2024] We open-source part of the **training data** in [Github](data/public_long_form_thought_data_5k.jsonl) or [HuggingFace](https://huggingface.co/datasets/RUC-AIBOX/long_form_thought_data_5k) and the [**model**](https://huggingface.co/RUC-AIBOX/STILL-2) for community researchers to use for research purposes.
 + [12 Dec 2024] [**STILL-2**](#imitate-explore-and-self-improve-a-reproduction-report-on-slow-thinking-reasoning-systems-report): We preliminarily reproduce **a slow-thinking reasoning system**, achieving competitive performance compared to industry-level reasoning systems on these benchmarks!
 And we also release the [technical report](https://arxiv.org/pdf/2412.09413), which presents the details about our reproduction.